 Good luck and happy planning.

-First steps to planning your wedding, written by Shirly Copeland, a wedding expert and owner of her own Bridal Consulting Service for 20 years and author of "Be Your Own Wedding Consultant"
+First steps to planning your wedding, written by Shirly Copeland, a wedding expert and owner of her own Bridal Consulting Service for 20 years.

 What's behind the "something old, something new, something borrowed, something blue" tradition?
 It's all there when you click on Wedding Traditions.